a group of people in a circle looking at a speaker

 gavel in front of scales of justice on a desk.
 Two people's hands are visible

-Promoting fair and equitable outcomes in the criminal legal system by identifying racial, economic, and other structural inequities at all levels
+Promoting fair outcomes in the criminal legal system by identifying racial, economic, and other structural disparities at all levels and working with community stakeholders and policy makers to implement solutions

 close up shot of woman sitting on a couch in front of a doctor with a clipoard wearing a stethescope.
 Only their torsoes and hands are visible.